dalealleshouse/algorithms/list_data_structures/README.md

 * BINARY_TREE_UNBALANCED negates the advantages of the binary search algorithm
 * LINKED_LIST_POOR_LOCALITY has the worst performance by far and it demonstrates the performance implications of not being able to take advantage of the cache.
-Accessing memory that is not contiguous causes cache misses, which are expensive.
+Repeatedly accessing memory that is not stored contiguously in memory causes cache misses, which are expensive.

 ### Enumerate